Ministry of War (Ottoman Empire)

 The Ministry of War (حربیه نظارتی; Harbiye Nezareti, often shortened to Harbiye) was responsible for war affairs in the Ottoman Empire.
 The Ottoman land forces were subordinate to this ministry.
 Within the ministry there were offices for procurement, combat arms, peacetime military affairs, mobilization, and for promotions.

 After the Auspicious Incident in 1826, a modern War Ministry was established within the Serasker's department.
 The Ministry of War was established in 1908 after the Young Turk Revolution.

 The Ministry of War was responsible for carrying out the administrative acts of the army.
-The command mechanism, management and administration of the army were managed by the General Staff, under the Ministry of War.
+While the ministry handled the political and logistical aspects of defense, the strategic command and operational management of the army were conducted by the Ottoman General Staff (Erkân-ı Harbiye-i Umûmiye Riyaseti), which functioned under the Ministry of War after 1908.
 The Minister of War had to have the rank of pasha.
 The management of the Naval Forces was under the Ministry of Naval Affairs, which was established separately from the Ministry of War.
 After the start of the Turkish War of Independence, this ministry was replaced by the Ministry of National Defense.
 The War Ministry headquarters was located in the Fatih district of Istanbul and is currently used by Istanbul University.